 The new golden age of television produced more than 500 new scripted series’ airing this year in the US alone and some say that a glut of premium content has followed.
 It’s just not humanly possible to keep up to date with everything.
 Even if we actively participate in sports coverage, laugh and cry along with the dramas and all of the other forms of TV entertainment while preparing meals to reality cooking shows, soon we’ll find that 24 hours in a day is just not enough.
 Sure, taking our viewing beyond the home onto the bus or train helps and, Netflix encourages us to binge on complete series’.
 Naturally, the 'golden age’ raises other concerns: Osaka University warns that binge viewers are two and a half times more likely to get a blood clot on the lungs while trapped on their sofa for six episodes end-to-end.
 They advise pausing the TV every hour to exercise and of course, the gym has its own TV.

 The Flight to Quality

 The more things change, the more they come full-circle.
 While the fragmentation of the broadcast delivery side of the media business has led to some exciting technology-driven opportunities, something has to give.
-Eventually viewers apply their own filters and decide what content they chose to watch.
-Content is still king and trading at a premium; recently when the BBC crafted a new dramatization of Leo Tolstoy’s 147 year old epic novel War and Peace booksellers struggled to meet demand for the 1500 page novel as it returned to the bestseller list.
+Eventually, viewers apply their own filters and decide what content they chose to watch.
+Content is still king and trading at a premium; recently when the BBC crafted a new dramatization of Leo Tolstoy’s 147-year-old epic novel War and Peace booksellers struggled to meet the demand for the 1500 page novel as it returned to the bestseller list.
 As Tolstoy himself said: “The strongest of all warriors, are these two –Time and Patience” Quality kept them ahead of the disruptors.